Skip to main content

 Usage

-This library provides two high-level functions (and these should be all that you generally need to interact with): nufft1 and nufft2 (for the two "types" of transforms).
+This library provides three high-level functions (and these should be all that you generally need to interact with): nufft1, nufft2, and nufft3 (for the three "types" of transforms).
 If you're already familiar with the Python interface to FINUFFT, please note that the function signatures here are different!

-For example, here's how you can do a 1-dimensional type 1 transform (only works on CPU):
+For example, here's how you can do a 1-dimensional type 1 transform:

 import numpy as np